How it All Began...

 What were the biggest challenges of the adoption process?

 The waiting.
 I am not a patient person.
 This was a big test of my patience.
 I was ready to go right away, but God had another plan.
-I went through five failed matches.
+I went through five failed connections.
 It was hard to get my hopes up each time and then not have things work out.
 It helped to have the coordinators at Angel to talk to.
 They listened to me vent my frustrations a lot.
 They were supportive and patient and reminded me that my baby was out there and to just keep holding on a little longer.
 It was worth it and good practice in patience for being a mom.

 Adoption can be a lengthy process — how did you get through the wait?